h1d3mun3/LightweightReactive/README.md

 # LightweightReactive

-LightweightReactive is a Lightweight Swift's KVO mapper.
+LightweightReactive is a Lightweight Swift's KVO wrapper.

 If you wish to check key-value observing of something, LightweightReactive will help you.